MechanicalDragon0687/BAX/README.md

 Please note that if you want to create a bottom screen animation, you have to set 320x240 instead of 400x240 and you should copy it to sdmc:/bottom_anim.

+# Credits

+b1l1s for his ctr library and fs functions AuroraWright for the chainloader

 ## Yes, the files are expected to be big, because they're RAW dumps.
 If the sum of your animations is higher than 50MB, it will skip the animations.